Biometric Time Clocks: 5 Ways to Make Your Timekeeping Efficient, Accurate

 Buddy punching occurs when an employee clocks a co-worker in when they’re running late or isn’t coming in.
 This person will likely expect the buddy to return the favor.

-A Human Resource and Leadership Journal research study made a shocking claim that the average employer loses $1,560 per employee each year just from buddy punching.
+A Human Resource and Leadership Journal research study determined that the average employer loses $1,560 per employee each year just from buddy punching.

-But since every person’s fingerprint is unique, you can rest assured knowing that you’ve effectively eliminated time theft from your list of worries.
+But since every person’s fingerprint is unique, biometric time clocks can effectively eliminate time theft from your list of worries.

 Biometrics are unique.
 A person can never change their fingerprints, so this type of identifier is difficult, if not impossible, to fake.
 While nothing is 100% foolproof, biometrics are secure credentials – especially when paired with a passcode.

 Clocking in should always be as easy as possible — and with a biometric time clock, it is.
-There are no passwords to remember and there are no passwords that HR must reset.
-The person’s data is easily recorded, they are marked as present and, depending on the option you choose, their hours will be reported right to your payroll system.
+There are no passwords to remember or reset.
+The person’s data is easily recorded.
+They are marked as present, and depending on the option you choose, their hours will be reported right to your payroll system.

 Additionally, employees can simply scan a finger and move on.
-They don’t have to worry about keeping a card or a key in order to clock in, and employers don’t have to worry about security issues, such as when employees lose their key cards.
+They don’t have to worry about keeping a card or a key to clock in.

 Worried about keeping time for people working from home?
 Modern biometric time clocks can be used on a mobile device and accessed online from anywhere.